Keanon Alderson, Ph.D.

 Community Service & Involvement

-Member Editorial Review Board: The Journal of Family Business Management (JFBM), Inderscience Publishers 2011 to present
+Editorial Advisory Board: The Journal of Family Business Management (JFBM), Inderscience Publishers 2011 to present

 Interests & Hobbies

 Dr. Alderson enjoys real estate, fixing up old homes, fly fishing, living at Green Valley Lake, classic rock, and helping students prepare for and choose their careers.

 As an alumni, I am blessed to be teaching here.
 I believe I am living my purpose at CBU which is to show God's love to all, and be a good witness of God's grace and love.